-Adjust the CFM for the unit by changing the position of the low voltage leads on the motor terminal block.
-Green is for Fan Only.
-Yellow is for Cooling and Heat Pump Heating.
+Adjust the CFM for the unit by changing the position of the low voltage leads on the terminal block TB1.
 Refer to Appendix A for blower performance at each speed tap.
-NOTE: If more than one lead is energized simultaneously, the motor will run at the higher speed.
+Refer to Appendix D for maximum and minimum allowed airflow for heating and cooling.